arcus-azure/arcus.templates/docs/preview/features/show-arcus-templates-in-visualstudio.md

 ---
-title: "Show Arcus project templates in Visual Studio"
+title: "Using Arcus templates in Visual Studio"
 layout: default
 ---